kckoh/cpp_tutorial/Best_practice.md

 46. In for-each loops element declarations, if your elements are non-fundamental types, use references or const references for performance reasons: https://www.learncpp.com/cpp-tutorial/6-12a-for-each-loops/

+# algorithm
+47. Favor using functions from the algorithms library over writing your own functionality to do the same thing

+# functions

+48. pass by value: the best way to accept parameters of fundamental types when the function does not need to change the argument

+49. pass by reference: Use pass by (const) reference instead of pass by value for structs and classes and other expensive-to-copy types.

+50. pass by address: Prefer pass by reference to pass by address whenever applicable.